eth-ait/motion-infilling/README.md

 pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-0.12.1-cp35-cp35m-linux_x86_64.whl
 ```

 A list of all dependencies is provided in `requirements.txt`.
 Lastly, make sure the folder `tbase` is on the python path.
-If you are using PyCharm, the quickest is to mark the folders `infilling` and `tbase` as "sources root".
+If you are using PyCharm, the simply mark the folders `infilling` and `tbase` as "sources root".

 ## Quantitative Evaluation
-All necessary code for training and evaluation is provided in [infilling](infilling).
+All necessary code for training and evaluation is provided under [infilling](infilling).
 You need to adjust paths in two places:
- - `get_data_path()` in `flags_parser.py`: return the path where the preprocessed data is located.
+ - `get_data_path()` in `flags_parser.py`: return the path where the preprocessed data is located, currently set to `../data_preprocessed`.
- - `get_checkpoints_path()` in `flags_parser.py`: return the path where pre-trained models are stored, currently set to `./pretrained-models`.
+ - `get_checkpoints_path()` in `flags_parser.py`: return the path where pre-trained models are stored, currently set to `../pretrained-models`.

-Under [pretrained-models](pretrained-models) we provide the models mentioned in the paper.
+Under [pretrained-models](pretrained-models) we provide the models described in the paper.
 The mapping is as follows:

 | Name in Paper | Path to Model |
 | --- | --- |